zakimjz/zakimjz.github.io/pages/courses/datamining/assign4.md

 ### Experimentation and Results

 Apply your algorithm on the data from above, using $k=2$ clusters.
+Run your code several times (due to the different random initial center selections),  and report the clustering with the best NMI score.
-Your output should comprise the following:
+Your output should comprise the following for (only) the best cluster found:

 * The final mean for each cluster
 * The final covariance matrix for each cluster